Skip to main content

 Terms of use

-Please observe the terms of use of the publishers or providers and comply with them at all costs!
+Please observe the publishers' or providers' terms of use and be sure to comply with them!

-In general, it is not permitted to systematically download or print complete e-books or large parts of them.
+In general, it is not permitted to systematically download or print out complete e-books or large parts of them.
 Likewise, the mass downloading of journal articles, complete journal volumes or databases is generally not permitted!
-Such reproductions are generally only permitted of individual chapters or pages and only for the user's own scientific use.
-A transfer to third parties is not allowed.
+As a rule, such reproductions are only permitted for individual chapters or pages and only for personal academic use.
+They may not be passed on to third parties.

 Technical requirements

-The library's electronic media (i.e. databases, electronic journals and e-books) are accessible worldwide via the Internet.
+The library's electronic media (i.e. databases, electronic journals and e-books) can be accessed worldwide via the internet.
 However, access is partly tied to licenses.

-Most providers currently regulate access to paid online services by checking the IP address of the requesting computer.
-Therefore, your computer must be connected to the TU network (this includes the dormitories on campus).
-You can tell whether your computer is within the TU campus network by the IP address assigned to it (IP address range 139.174.*.*).
-Therefore, in most cases, no special identifiers or passwords are required for access.
+Most providers currently regulate access to online services subject to a charge by checking the IP address of the requesting computer.
+Your computer must therefore be connected to the TU network (this also includes the halls of residence on campus).
+You can tell whether your computer is located within the TU campus network by the assigned IP address (IP address range 139.174.*.*).
+In most cases, therefore, no special identifiers or passwords are required for access.

 But even if you are off campus (e.g. at home, at conferences and congresses in other institutions, etc.) you can use licensed services without any restrictions.
-For this you need a VPN software.
-After authentication with your user ID and password, your computer will be treated as part of the TU network, and you will be able to use all services as you know them from networked computers on campus.
+You will need VPN software for this.
+After authentication with your user ID and password, your computer will be treated as part of the TU network and you can use all services in the same way as you would with networked computers on campus.

 Some providers also allow authentication using Shibboleth.
-This procedure allows you to identify yourself to participating websites as a member of the TU Clausthal and to use the offered services.
+This procedure allows you to identify yourself to participating websites as a member of TU Clausthal and to use the services offered.

 No access possible?